Approaching Capacity at High-Rates with Iterative Hard-Decision Decoding: Density Evolution

-\subsection{Density Evolution}
+\section{Density Evolution}

-The iterative decoding performance of GLDPC codes can be analyzed via density evolution (DE) because, for a randomly chosen bit node, any fixed-depth neighborhood in the Tanner graph is a tree with high probability as $m\to\infty$.
+By the fact that any fixed-depth neighborhood of a randomly chosen vertex in the Tanner graph is a tree with high probability as $m\rightarrow\infty$ \cite[\S 3.8]{RU-2008}, and from the messages shown in Figure \ref{fig:IterHDD}, one can easily expand a depth-$m$ tree and show that the inputs to the tree are all from received channel values.
+Under the assumption that the channel values are independent and identically distributed random variables, the density of the messages passed on the edges can be precisely computed using a DE recursion.
 For HDD of the component codes, this DE can be written as a one-dimensional recursion.

-If we assume that the component decoders are symmetric, then it suffices to consider the case where the all-zero codeword is transmitted over a BSC with error probability $p$ \cite[pp. 188--191]{RU-2008}.
-Let $x^{(\ell)}$ be the error probability of the hard-decision messages passed from the variable nodes to the constraint nodes after $\ell$ iterations.
-For an arbitrary symmetric decoder, let $P_{n}(i)$ be the probability that a randomly chosen bit is decoded incorrectly when it is initially incorrect and there are $i$ random errors in the other $n-1$ positions.
-Likewise, let $Q_{n}(i)$ be the probability that a randomly chosen bit is decoded incorrectly when it is initially correct and there are $i$ random errors in the other $n-1$ positions.
-Then, for the $\left(\mathcal{C},m\right)$ GLDPC ensemble, the DE recursion implied by (\ref{eq:MessagePassingRule}) is defined by $x^{(0)}=p$, $x^{(\ell+1)}=f_{n}\left(x^{(\ell)};p\right)$, and (with $\overline{p}\triangleq1-p$)